top of page

 Sponsors: It is partly supported by NSF-CBET 1501124

 In addition, this fuel cell technology can directly use biorenewable feedstock (such as pyrolysis streams without further purification) as fuel to generate electricity, it may find applications in biowaste treatment and environmental protection.

 Neeva Benipal , Ji Qi , Patrick A. Johnston , Jacob C. Gentile, Robert C. Brown , Wenzhen Li, Direct Fast Pyrolysis Bio-oil Fuel Cell, Fuel, 2016, 185, 85–93.
 DOI: 10.1016/j.fuel.2016.07.091

-Our low cost high performance direct liquid fuel cell technology is under pending in USPTO:
+Our low cost high performance direct liquid fuel cell technology has been issued a US pantent:

 If you are interested in our direct liquid fuel cell or other electrochemical energy technologies (e.g. electrocatalyst synthesis and electrochemical flow cell design and tests), or need relevant technical service, please feel free to contact Dr. Li (515-412-4582, email@example.com), or ISU technology office (OIPTT).